catima/devdoc/user-management/README.md

 - **User**: needs to sign on.
 Visibility is limited to public catalogs like a guest.
 But a user can create favourites for any publicly visible item.
 - **Member**: can view restricted catalogs and fields if the right is given by the catalog admin.
 Member is a catalog-specific role (a user can be member for a given catalog but not another one).
 - **Editor**: can add and edit items in a catalog.
 Editing is limited to the items created by the editor.
 This is also a catalog-specific role.
 - **Super Editor**: like an editor, but can edit and delete all items of the catalog.
+They can also create new choices.
 - **Reviewer**: like a super editor, but has additionnally the possibility to validate items.
 - **Catalog admin** (or simply **Admin**) can completely manage a catalog, and give access rights to other users for the catalog.
 A catalog admin cannot create another catalog.
 - **System admin** (or simply **Sys Admin**) is the super user of CATIMA and has all rights.
 A system admin can notably create catalogs and define catalog admins for any catalog.

 ## User groups